lnguyenh/spotify-sonos-bot-skill/README.md

 ## Credits
 * Mycroft, the open source local voice assistant (https://mycroft.ai/)
 * Node Sonos HTTP API, which does all the heavy lifting related to Sonos and Spotify (https://github.com/jishi/node-sonos-http-api/)
+* Spotipy used for a few specific commands not supported by Node Sonos (https://github.com/plamere/spotipy)

 ## Category
 **Music & Audio**